 The wedding timeline is super helpful for figuring out how much photography coverage you’ll need for the big day.
 When you book with me, you can always add time on at any point in the process at the same rate as during onboarding.
 No gimmicky packages!

 I definitely keep things real when it comes to SF City Hall wedding planning, and well, everything.
 My goal is that you have the kind of day you want, that is also achievable, fun and realistic in the given time, too.
+That said, I’m not a professional wedding planner.
+A photographer cannot give you the attention to detail when it comes to planning that a pro can.

 This sample timeline should help your San Francisco City Hall civil ceremony wedding day run smoothly.
 The name of the game is keeping things relaxed, stress-free and easy – with plenty of time to savor.
 Let’s dive in!